-This Prospectus includes certain unaudited financial information in relation to our Company, for the quarter ended June 30, 2015, quarter/half year ended September 30, 2015 and quarter/nine months ended December 31, 2015 in respect of which the Statutory Auditors of our Company have issued their Limited Review Reports dated July 22, 2015, October 29, 2015 and January 28, 2016.
+This Prospectus includes certain unaudited financial information in relation to our Company, for the quarter ended June 30, 2015 in respect of which the Statutory Auditors of our Company have issued their Limited Review Reports dated July 22, 2015.
 As this financial information has been subject only to limited review as required by clause 29 of the debt listing agreement of the respective stock exchanges and as described in Standard on Review Engagements (SRE) 2410, "Review of Interim Financial Information Performed by the Independent Auditor of the Entity" issued by the Institute of Chartered Accountants of India, and not to an audit, any reliance by prospective investors on such unaudited financial information should accordingly, be limited.
-Moreover, our financial results for any given fiscal quarter or period, including the quarter ended June 30, 2015, quarter/half-year ended September 30, 2015 and quarter/nine months ended December 31, 2015, may not be directly comparable with our financial results for any full fiscal or for any other fiscal quarter or period.
+Moreover, our financial results for any given fiscal quarter or period, including the quarter ended June 30, 2015, may not be directly comparable with our financial results for any full fiscal or for any other fiscal quarter or period.
 Accordingly, prospective investors to the Issue are advised to read such unaudited financial information in conjunction with the audited financial information provided elsewhere in this Prospectus.